thecartercenter/nemo-docs/content/contributing/contributing.rst

   This is no longer part of the block controlled by the directive.

-Most of the Sphinx-specific and NEMO-specific markup will use one or both of these constructs.
+Most of the Sphinx-specific and NEMO/ELMO-specific markup will use one or both of these constructs.

 .. _cross-referencing: